 While direct-drive bike trainers can be expensive compared with fluid and magnetic-style trainers, the difference you experience with direct drive is streets ahead of its competition.
-The KICKR has a 11-speed cassette installed standard, so if you have a specialty 8/9/10 speed cassette on your current bike, you’ll need to purchase a corresponding part to use your settings correctly.
+The KICKR has an 11-speed cassette installed standard, so if you have a specialty 8/9/10 speed cassette on your current bike, you’ll need to purchase a corresponding part to use your settings correctly.
 You can connect to the KICKR app or other third-party apps like Zwift and TrainerRoad to record your workouts and track your progress.
-The connectivity of this trainer includes iPhone, iPad and iPod Touch devices, along with Mac Book and Windows PCs.
+The connectivity of this trainer includes iPhone, iPad, and iPod Touch devices, along with Mac Book and Windows PCs.
 Select Android devices are also supported.
-The realistic road feel of this direct-drive trainer is largely due to the lack of a friction point of your tire and the trainer.
+The realistic road feel of this direct-drive trainer is largely due to the lack of a friction point between your tire and the trainer.
 Unlike roller, magnetic and fluid trainers, the energy you expend pedaling with the KICKR goes into your workout for a more efficient training session.

 - Trainer’s cassette connects directly to your chain.

-- Realistic road feel when pedaling.
+- Realistic road feels when pedaling.

 - Works with Zwift and TrainerRoad apps.